thibaultserti/formations/README.md

-# Repository with various exercices for devops trainingg
+# Repository with various exercises for devops training

 # Kubernetes